 Onside scrimmage alternative

-However, to test a rules proposal brought by Denver last year — and one that has been credited to former NFL and incoming Rutgers coach Greg Schiano — an onside kick alternative is available by giving the “kicking” team the option of a 4th & 15 play from their 25.
+To test a rules proposal brought by Denver in 2019 — and one that has been credited to former NFL and Rutgers coach Greg Schiano — an onside kick alternative is available by giving the “kicking” team the option of a 4th & 15 play from their 25.
 A team that converts the onside scrimmage alternative into a first down will maintain possession of the ball, and it is the same as a turnover on downs if it is not.
 The ball next goes into play from the dead ball spot.
 A half cannot start on an onside scrimmage.

-“Receiving” team fouls from the scoring play cannot be bridged forward to the onside scrimmage, except for fouls against an official will always be enforced.
-When fouls by the kickers are bridged forward from the scoring play, it is still a 4th & 15 from wherever the ball winds up.
+“Receiving” team fouls from the scoring play cannot be brought forward to the onside scrimmage, except for fouls against an official will always be enforced.
+When fouls by the kickers are brought forward from the scoring play, it is still a 4th & 15 from wherever the ball winds up.

 Motion by flexed receiver